AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

        Data2 := Read_One (Addr, -Size);
     end Read_Record;

-This example is correct.
+This example is correct and fully proved.
 We could have fixed the contract on ``Read_One`` to handle correctly positive and negative values of ``Offset``.
 However, we found it simpler to let the function be inlined for proof by removing its precondition.

 Example #9
 ~~~~~~~~~~

-Let's review this code:
+The procedure ``Compute`` does various computations on its argument depending
+on its input range, that are reflected in its contract expressed using a
+``Contract_Cases`` aspect.

 .. code:: ada